koudelka/honeydew/README.md

 There are various options you can pass to `queue_spec/2` and `worker_spec/3`, see the [Honeydew](https://github.com/koudelka/honeydew/blob/master/lib/honeydew.ex) module.

 ### Failure Modes
-When a worker crashes, a monitoring process runs the `handle_failure/4` function from the selected module on the queue's node.
+When a worker crashes, a monitoring process runs the `handle_failure/3` function from the selected module on the queue's node.
 Honeydew ships with two failure modes, at present:

 - `Honeydew.FailureMode.Abandon`: Simply forgets about the job.
 - `Honeydew.FailureMode.Move`: Removes the job from the original queue, and places it on another.
 - `Honeydew.FailureMode.Retry`: Re-attempts the job on its original queue a number of times, then calls another failure mode after the final failure.

 See `Honeydew.queue_spec/2` to select a failure mode.

+### Success Modes
+When a job completes successfully, the monitoring process runs the `handle_success/2` function from the selected module on the queue's node.
+You'll likely want to use this callback for monitoring purposes.
+You can use a job's `:enqueued_at`, `:started_at` and `:completed_at` fields to calculate various time intervals.

+See `Honeydew.queue_spec/2` to select a success mode.

 ## The Dungeon